 A mixture of both?

-Although most sites use the terms mouth to lung or direct to lung, in reality there can be a blur between the two.
-After all, however you vape, the vapour has to pass through your mouth on its way to your lungs.
+Although most sites use the terms Mouth-to-Lung or Direct-Lung, in reality there can be a blur between the two.
+However you vape, the vapour has to pass through your mouth on its way to your lungs.

 Which is right for you?